atelanuj/DevOps_notes/README.md

       name: myconfigmap
 ```

 # [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)
 ## What is a Secret
 - A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 - Using a Secret means that you don't need to include confidential data in your application code.
 - Secrets are similar to ConfigMaps but are specifically intended to hold confidential data.
+- A secret is only sent to a node if a pod on that node requires it.
+- Kubelet stores the secret into a `tmpfs` so that the secret is not written to disk storage.
+- Once the Pod that depends on the secret is deleted, kubelet will delete its local copy of the secret data as well.

 ## Use Cases
 - [Set environment variables for a container.](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#define-container-environment-variables-using-secret-data)